 def place_settlements(self, heightmap: np.ndarray, biome_map: np.ndarray) -> list[dict]:

-"""Place settlements in suitable habitable locations"""
+"""Place settlements in habitable locations"""

 settlements = []